Here’s the deal:

 When WordPress 5.0 was released in December 2018, the world was introduced to the Gutenberg editor — now known as the WordPress block editor.

 Gone was the classic, TinyMCE WordPress editor.
-In its place was a modern, drag-and-drop block editor offering an entirely new content creation experience.
+In its place was a modern, drag-and-drop block editor (like Elementor) offering an entirely new content creation experience (affiliate link).

 In short, Gutenberg is a total revamp of the WordPress editor.